 AACR Award for Outstanding Achievement in Basic Cancer Research

-Nominators must maintain strict confidentiality of their nominations, and all nominations must be submitted electronically.
+Nominators must maintain strict confidentiality of their nominations.
+All nominations must be submitted electronically logging into https://myaacr.aacr.org. and selecting Applications/Awards from the main menu.
+If you don't have a myAACR account you can create one at no costs.
 Paper nominations will not be accepted.